 Asian Pacific American Heritage Month; Jewish American Heritage Month; Mother's Day, Pete Seeger's Birthday (May 3, 1919).

 Caribbean American Heritage Month, Celebration of Juneteenth; Fathers Day; National Accordion Month (!); Pride Month; and the official arrival of summer.

 Songs and Rounds from the American tradition in celebration of Independence Day (incl. shape-note, Appalachian folk, blues and bluegrass), plus International Songs from the LPC-Ecole Songbook -- and National Ice Cream Month!

 Hispanic Heritage, Labor Songs, International Peace Day, the Fall Harvest and Equinox!

 German, Italian, Polish American Heritage Month; Global Diversity Awareness Month; National Arts & Humanities Month, Indigenous Peoples Day (Oct 12):

 NOTE: Let's work on designating a Ukulele Awareness Month!

 Native American Heritage Month; National Adoption Month & Day (Nov 20); World Freedom Day (Nov 9); Thanksgiving (Nov 25): Songs of Gratitude and Grace

 Celebration of the Season and Solstice with interfaith singing and caroling in the neighborhood or online (depending on pandemic situation)

-POST COVID CRISIS, we will return to our usual location: Seekers Church, 276 Carroll St. NW D.C. (across from Takoma Metro)
+Later we moved to Seekers Church, 276 Carroll St. NW D.C. (across from Takoma Metro)